Harris, Blinken navigate Munich Security Conference as Europe holds its breath

 “We remain, of course, open to and desirous of diplomacy, as it relates to the dialogue and the discussions we have had with Russia,” she said.
 “But we are also committed, if Russia takes aggressive action, to ensure there will be severe consequence in terms of the sanctions we have discussed.”

-Harris reiterated that sentiment on Saturday at her keynote.
-Although the 2022 conference is a slimmed-down affair compared to years when there was no pandemic, on Saturday Harris spoke to more than 30 heads of State, 100 ministers, and the heads of many of the most important international organizations.
+Harris reiterated that sentiment on Saturday in her keynote.
+Although the 2022 conference is a slimmed-down affair compared to years when there was no pandemic, on Saturday, Harris spoke to more than 30 heads of state and government, 100 ministers and the heads of many of the most important international organizations.

-And both she and Blinken have been trying to stress that the U.S. aims to defend Ukraine, not harm the Russian people, a senior administration official said.
+And she and Blinken both have been trying to stress that the United States aims to defend Ukraine, not harm the Russian people, a senior administration official said.

 “We want the Russian people to know this is not against the Russian people,” the official said, speaking on the condition of anonymity to describe diplomatic goals.
 “We’re trying to defend Ukraine against invasion and have no ill will toward the Russian people.
 That’s why we prefer diplomacy.”